Isayso/VideoLinks/README.md

  ### Add internet links
  Select link and press hotkey (Ctrl+Shift+Y) or copy link to clipboard
- Copy link to clipboard and Ctrl+V to add to list
+ Copy link to clipboard and Ctrl+V to add to list.
+Works with Youtube, Rumble, Bitchute, Odysee.

  ### Add Youtube Channel
  Copy Channel Link to Clipboard (usually it is the "Watch all" button on Youtube page) and press hotkey